design-automation/mobius-mooc-generator/README.md

 The settings file contains the settings for each folder.

 Setting are define as a set of key-value pairs.
-All settings are optional.
-If a particular setting is not found, then a default value will be used.

 ### Common Metadata For Settings Files in Folders

-Common setting for all settings files are as follows:
+Common setting for all settings files in folders are as follows:
 - display_name: string (if missing, the folder name will be used)
 - visible_to_staff_only: "true"
 - start: "&quot;2019-08-18T10:00:00+00:00&quot;"